-APHIS considers the FDA food and feed safety and nutritional assessment determination when assessing potential impacts that may result from a determination of nonregulated status of a GE organism.
+APHIS considers the FDA food and feed safety and nutritional assessment determination when assessing potential impacts that may result from the deregulation of a GE organism.
 In the absence of a completed FDA determination, APHIS takes into consideration prior FDA reviews of comparable products to make a preliminary assessment of the potential impacts.